Trandinhdongkhanh/Ecommerce_Springboot_Shoppers/README.md

 - Admin will run on localhost with port 8019
 - Customer will run on localhost with port 8020
 - The project use MVC + 3-tier architecture
+- The project also applied some design patterns (singleton, builder)
+- ORM Framework used: Hibernate, Spring Data JPA
+- Database used: MySQL

 **Preview**